rapiddweller/rapiddweller-benerator-ce/doc/troubleshooting.md

 ## Logging

-benerator logs its event using apache commons-logging.
-That service forwards output to Apache log4j or to the native JDK 1.4 logging.
-For avoiding version conflicts with your environment, benerator uses JDK 1.4 logging by default, but for troubleshooting it is useful to switch to Log4j as the underlying logging implementation and fine-tune log messages for tracking down your problem.
-In order to use log4j, download the binary of a new version (e.g. log4j 1.2.15) from the Apache log4j 1.2 website, uncompress it and put the jar file log4j-1.2.15.jar into benerator's lib directory.
-Edit the log4j.xml file in your BENERATOR_HOME/bin directory to adapt the log levels for interesting categories:
+Benerator logs its event using slf4j as a logging facade to integrate with the logging tools used by libraries which are used by Benerator.
+As logging uimplementation, Apache Log4j 2 is used.
+For troubleshooting it is useful to chack and fine-tune logging configuration for tracking down your issue.
+This is done by editing the log4j2.xml file in your BENERATOR_HOME/bin directory.
+Some interesting logging categories to start with:

 Set a category to debug for getting detailed information about its execution.
 The most important log categories are: